- Health Topics

 |Prevent a COVID-19 Outbreak

-- Consider keeping a record of all individuals who attend services or enter the facility (including names, contact information, dates and times), which may help support case and contact tracing in the event of an outbreak.
+- Keep a record of all individuals who attend services or enter the facility (including names, contact information, dates and times), this may help support case and contact tracing in the event of an outbreak.

 |Keep staff up-to-date on the evolving situation and applicable health and safety issues